 "The Mauthausen War Crimes Trial and American Justice in Germany"

-Tomaz Jardim received an M.A. in history at the University of Toronto and a B.A. with honors in history from Trent University.
-During his fellowship at the Museum, he was a Ph.D. candidate in history at the University of Toronto.
-For his Diane and Howard Wohl Fellowship, Mr. Jardim conducted research for his project, “The Mauthausen War Crimes Trial and American Justice in Germany.”
+Tomaz Jardim recently received his Ph.D. in history at the University of Toronto in Canada where he also received a Masters degree in history.
+For his Laurie and Andy Okun Fellowship, Dr. Jardim conducted research for his project, “The Mauthausen War Crimes Trial and American Justice in Germany.”

-During his tenure at the Center, Mr. Jardim studied the 1946 Mauthausen War Crimes Trial.
-This trial, which involved more than sixty perpetrators from one of the most notorious Nazi concentration camps, has remained virtually absent from the historiography of the Holocaust.
-Among other issues, Mr. Jardim examined the controversial “parent trial system” as well as the concept of a “common design to commit war crimes,” both of which were employed by the American Army in order to prosecute hundreds of perpetrators in the shortest period of time the law would allow.
-Mr. Jardim explored the contemporary perceptions of Nazi criminality that the trial reveals, and assessed the role of the Mauthausen trial in shaping the historical memory of the Holocaust.
-He used the Museum’s oral history collection, as well as the American Gathering Conference Collection.
+During his tenure at the Center, Dr. Jardim finalized the research for his manuscript on the 1946 Mauthausen War Crimes Trial.
+Despite the fact that more than sixty perpetrators from one of the most notorious Nazi concentration camps were brought to trial, the trial has remained virtually absent from the historiography of the Holocaust.
+Dr. Jardim assessed the role of the Mauthausen Trial in the war crimes process.
+He addressed the issues of the controversial “parent trial system” as well as the concept of a “common design to commit war crimes,” both of which were employed by the American Army in order to prosecute hundreds of perpetrators in the shortest period of time the law would allow.
+Dr. Jardim explored the contemporary perceptions of Nazi criminality that the trial reveals and assessed the role of the Mauthausen Trial in shaping the historical memory of the Holocaust.
+He used the Museum’s oral history collection as well as the Mauthausen trial documentation located at the U.S. National Archives and Records Administration.

-Mr. Jardim was in residence at the Mandel Center from February 1 to April 30, 2008.
+Dr. Jardim was in residence at the Mandel Center from February 1 to June 30, 2010.